qasim2020/playground/README.md

 # ahh, if you have made this far
-Leave a comment, some feedback, that you think can help me better this readme.
-I won't execute your feedback, until I am 100% convinced with your feedback.
+Leave a comment, some feedback, that you think can help me improve my code.